Swasth-Apps/healthcoach-help/src/pages/coach/topics/how-to-add-marketing-data-to-your-program.md

 Coach Info section where the coach log details about their profession, interest, hobbies, and education, in addition to a simple bio.

-To understand how to can you create interactive coach info,
+To understand how to can you create interactive coach info, check out this example-

-\-are some of the objectives that can be mentioned in the “What you’ll learn?” section.

-**Example-**

 **Raylene**